metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-Author-GSG/share/CONTRIBUTING.md

 However, you probably don't need it unless you want to build a release or run author tests.

-In order to work with Dist::Zilla's `dzil` you will need to run `carton install` manually as the default in the Makefile uses `--without develop` to avoid heavy dependencies that are usually unnecessary.
+In order to work with Dist::Zilla's `dzil` you will need to run `carton install` manually as the Makefile uses `--without develop` to avoid unnecessary dependencies.

 Once those dependencies are installed, you need to use `carton exec dzil` so it can find them.